strepkov/demonstrator/tutorialText/solution03.md

     }
 }
 ```
-The idea is that we going back until it reached certain point, changing an angle of the car.
+The idea is that the car is going back until it reached a certain point, changing an angle of the car.
 When we are going back and the distance, from the back left sensor to the road border, is less then 2m, start rotate the car in opposite direction until it is in parallel with the road.
 Then stop when the limit of the back distance is reached and go closer to the front car.
 All these steps are nicely illustrated at the picture in the tutorial03.